13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Maiglöckchen

-On 17–18 May 1944, the division, along with the local Majevica-Tuzla Chetnik unit commanded by Radivoj Kerović, commenced Operation Maiglöckchen (May Bell) to destroy several Partisan brigades in the Majevicas.
+On 17–18 May 1944, the division, along with the local Majevica-Tuzla Chetnik unit commanded by Radivoje Kerović, commenced Operation Maiglöckchen (May Bell) to destroy several Partisan brigades in the Majevicas.
 The Partisans were encircled in the Stolice heights.
 An attempt by the Partisan 16th Vojvodina Division to relieve the surrounded force was defeated by the reconnaissance battalion and elements of the 28th Regiment.
 The relieving column was driven back across the Spreća.
 After heavy bombardment by the artillery regiment, the trapped Partisan force escaped south out of the pocket under cover of darkness on 18 May.
-The Partisans suffered considerable casualties, for example the 17th Majevica Brigade of the 27th East Bosnia Division lost 16 killed and 60 missing.
+The Partisans suffered considerable casualties, for example, the 17th Majevica Brigade of the 27th East Bosnia Division lost 16 killed and 60 missing.
 At the conclusion of Operation Maiglöckchen, the 27th Regiment remained near Zvornik and the 28th Regiment deployed near Srebrenik.

 Cooperation with local forces

 After Operation Maiglöckchen, the division shifted to a largely defensive posture aimed at denying the Partisans access to the security zone.
-Since its arrival in the zone the division had been assisted in this task by local forces of varying reliability.
-These included four groups of Chetniks numbering 13,000, Nešad Topčić's Zeleni kadar (or Green Cadres, a Muslim nationalist militia) most of which eventually joined the Partisans, and both Ustaše militia and the Croatian Home Guard, neither of which was effective.
+Since its arrival in the zone, the division had been assisted in this task by local forces of varying reliability.
+These included four groups of Chetniks numbering 13,000, Nešad Topčić's Zeleni kadar (or Green Cadres, a Muslim nationalist militia) most of whom eventually joined the Partisans, and both Ustaše militia and the Croatian Home Guard, neither of which was effective.
 These same groups, along with the Partisans, had simultaneously been trying to encourage Bosnian and Croat members to defect.
 Between March and June 1944, these attempts were largely fruitless, producing fewer than 200 deserters.